-However, "great disparities in opportunity to access the Internet and the information and educational/business opportunities tied to this access ... between developed and developing countries".
+However, there are great disparities in opportunity to access the Internet between developed and developing countries.
 This has been described as the term "global digital divide".
 Global digital divide points out the geographical division for Internet access.
-The emergence of the information revolution in states like Sweden and United Stated has reinforced their lead in the economy, while developing countries did not get profit from it, increasing the gap between these countries.
-[34]
+The emergence of the information revolution in countries like Sweden and United Stated has reinforced their lead in the economy, while developing countries did not get profit from it, increasing the gap between these countries.
+[32]

-Recent surveys show great differences in Internet usage between world regions [43].
+Recent surveys show great differences in Internet usage between world regions [41].
 Hence, 77.3% of the population of the United States has access to Internet.
 Scandinavia has even greater penetration, with 86.1%, 92.5%, 94.8% for Denmark, Sweden and Norway respectively.
-On the opposite, states such as Burkina Faso, Congo and Bangladesh have respectively 1.1%, 0.5% and 0.4% of their population which have access to Internet.
+On the opposite, countries such as Burkina Faso, Congo and Bangladesh have respectively 1.1%, 0.5% and 0.4% of their population which have access to Internet.
 On a more global scale, we see that Europe, North America and Oceania have the highest rates on contrary to world regions such as Africa and Asia.